Kyostenas/prettyTables/README.md

 - Table doesn't adjust to console size (previusly did).
 - Setting the ``missing_value`` after adding data working in unintended ways.
 - Setting the ``index_start`` and ``index_step`` properties after adding data wont make anything
-- Naming a column ``"i`` will cause it to not be shown when the index column is.
+- Naming a column ``"i"`` will cause it to not be shown when the index column is.